A local’s guide to best shows in Pigeon Forge

 Pigeon Forge and its surrounding areas offer some of the best theaters, dinner shows and entertainment in the region.
 One thing is for sure.
 Crews around Pigeon Forge, TN know how to put on a show.
 With so many to choose from, it can be hard to pick just one.

 Below, we’ve put together a list of what we think are the best shows in Pigeon Forge with prices and information you need to know to help you decide which show is best for you and your family.
-Please note that many shows operate on a limited schedule during the off-season in January and February.
-Remember to plan accordingly!
+Please note that many shows operate on a limited schedule during the off-season in January and February, so plan accordingly!
 Also, the prices mentioned may vary by season and are subject to change.
 Without further ado, here are the best shows in Pigeon Forge, in the heart of the Smoky Mountains.

 13. Biblical Times Dinner Theater

 The Biblical Times Dinner Theater is a Christian theater production in Pigeon Forge.
 Each show offers “two shows in one” with one half being a gospel concert and the second half with a dramatic musical production.
 The theater also utilizes video mapping and projection technology.
 Shows vary by season and prices range from about $17-$55, depending on the production.
 To learn more, visit them online.

 12. Mystery Dinner Show

 This one-of-a-kind experience offers something for crime show enthusiasts with a comedic take on the trend and a three-course meal.
 This crime-scene-inspired mystery experience offers different shows that rotate throughout the week.
 The venue has restaurant-style seating.
 Tickets start at $53.84 for adults, but sometimes tickets are available for less on Tripster.
 Otherwise, visit the website to book your tickets.
 Children three and under are free if the child sits on a lap, but a meal is not included with this option.

 11. Red Skelton Tribute Theater

 Brian Hoffman’s “Remembering Red – A Tribute to Red Skelton” is the longest-running show at the Westin Las Vegas Hotel Casino and Spa, and he is now performing in the Smokies.
 Relive the short one-man skits that Red Skeleton was famous for.
 This comedy show is suitable for all ages.
 The show is 90 minutes long.
 General admission from the website starts at $35, but you can sometimes find tickets on Tripster for $28.28.

 10. Grand Majestic Theater